teo7499/ResaleAnalyser/README.md

 CSV lines are processed line by line in load() function, with exception handling done with index generated.

 <b>Future Updates?</b>

 This script is hardcoded to read from the provided CSV file from data.gov.
-If I get the time, I could reuse code from my DataPivot repo to potj pivot the data and handle varying column number/sizes.
+If I get the time, I could reuse code from my DataPivot repo to pivot the data and handle varying column number/sizes.